epics-modules/mrfioc2/evgMrmApp/src/evgREADME.txt

 -------------------------------------------------------------------------------

 Sequence Ram:
 		VME-EVG-230 has 2 sequenceRams or sequencers.
+The sequenceRam can hold upto 2048 event code, timeStamp pair.
+When the sequencer is triggered, an internal counter starts counting.
+When the counter value matches the timeStamp of the next event, the attched event code is transmitted.
-The sequencer table can hold upto 2048 event codes, which can be transmitted at the corresponding 32-bit timeStamp relative to the start of the sequence.
-Even though the EVG has just 2 hardware sequenceRams, the driver can maintain any number of soft sequences.
-At a time, maximum only 2 of these soft sequences can be loaded into sequenceRams.
+		All the information that is needed to run the sequenceRam can be stored in a soft sequence.
+The user can maintain any number of soft sequences but at atime, maximum of only 2 of these soft sequences can be loaded into the sequenceRams.
 The idea being the user can create and manipulate any number of these soft sequeunces irrespective of the fact whether the soft sequence is actually loaded in hardware or not.
+		A soft sequence can be loaded in the hardware by using the 'load' record.
+ 	The user can modify any soft sequence anytime but if that sequence happens to
-After creation or manipulation of soft sequence user can load that sequence into the hardware.
-Logic is build in the seqRamMgr so that the sequenceRam is not modified when it is active.
+	be loaded, the changes are not directly propogated to the hardware. 'commit' record can be used to commit the changes to the hardware. commit makes sure that the sequenceRam is not modified when it is active.
+		The seqRamMgr or sequenceRam itself does not do any checking on the soft sequence passed to them.
+The soft sequence class should be doing all the error checking.
+For example there should not be any collision in timeStamp of the events in the soft sequence.
+It should also make sure that the last event in the sequence is the end of sequence(i.e. 0x7f).
+Also the number of event code and timeStamp in the soft sequence should be the same.
+Currently the code does not include a proper soft sequence implementation, just a basic one, to test the seqRamMgr and sequenceRam.

 	Class: evgSeqRamMgr